aptos-foundation/AIPs/aips/system_txn.md

 ## Specification

-The system transaction type will be introduced as the following:
+The validator transaction type will be introduced as the following:
 ```
-pub enum SystemTransaction {
+pub enum ValidatorTransaction {
-    DummyTopic(DummySystemTransaction),
+    DummyTopic(DummyValidatorTransaction),
     // to be populated...
 }
 ```
-which can be extended with any concrete system transaction instance in the future.
+which can be extended with any concrete validator transaction instance in the future.
-For instance, a dummy system transaction instance can be:
+For instance, a dummy validator transaction instance can be:
 ```
-pub struct DummySystemTransaction {
+pub struct DummyValidatorTransaction {
     pub nonce: u64,
 }
 ```
-For the validators to propose system transactions, a proper `Proposal` extension (i.e., `ProposalExt`) is also required:
+For the validators to propose validator transactions, a proper `Proposal` extension (i.e., `ProposalExt`) is also required:
 ```
 pub enum ProposalExt {
     V0 {
-        /// The list of system transactions contained in the block proposal
+        /// The list of validator transactions contained in the block proposal
-        system_txns: Vec<SystemTransaction>,
+        validator_txns: Vec<ValidatorTransaction>,
         /// T of the block (e.g. one or more transaction(s)
         payload: Payload,
         /// Author of the block that can be validated by the author's public key and the signature